geerlingguy/top500-benchmark/README.md

 When I initially started down this journey, the PTS versions didn't play nicely with the Pi, especially when clustered.
 And the PTS versions don't seem to support clustered usage at all!

+## Supported OSes

+Currently supported OSes:

+  - Ubuntu (20.04+)
+  - Raspberry Pi OS (11+)
+  - Debian (11+)

+Other OSes may need a few tweaks to work correctly.
+You can also run the playbook inside Docker (see the note under 'Benchmarking - Single Node'), but performance will be artificially limited.

 ## Benchmarking - Cluster

 Make sure you have Ansible installed (`pip3 install ansible`), then set up a `hosts.ini` file in this directory based on the `example.hosts.ini` file.